srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 The `arp host-route populate evpn` configuration option is purely a design choice.
 Since a routing lookup is based on the longest-prefix-match logic (where the longest prefix wins), the existence of the host routes ensure that when there is a routing lookup for the destination, the host route is selected instead of falling back to the subnet route, which relies on ARP resolution, making the forwarding process more efficient.
 However, this also implies that a host route is created for every EVPN-learnt ARP entry, which can lead to a large routing table, potentially creating an issue in large-scale fabrics.
 ///

-Let's consider two flows to understand the data plane forwarding in such a design - host h1 communicating with h2 (same subnet) and h1 communicating with h3 (different subnet).
+Let's consider two flows to understand the data plane forwarding in such a design - server s1 communicating with s2 (same subnet) and s1 communicating with s3 (different subnet).

-Since h1 is in the same subnet as h2, when communicating with h2, h1 will try to resolve its IP address directly via an ARP request.
+Since s1 is in the same subnet as s2, when communicating with s2, s1 will try to resolve its IP address directly via an ARP request.
 This is received on leaf1 and leaked to the CPU via `irb0.10`.
 Since L2 proxy-arp is not enabled, the `arp_nd_mgr` process picks up the ARP request and responds back using its own anycast gateway MAC address while suppressing the ARP request from being flooded in the fabric.
 A packet capture of this ARP reply is shown below.

 ![](https://gitlab.com/aninchat1/images/-/wikis/uploads/bc7ebec1d9e45487dead1d77849f09c2/srlinux-asymmetric-4.png){.img-shadow}

-Once this ARP process completes, host h1 generates an ICMP request (since we are testing communication between hosts using the `ping` tool).
+Once this ARP process completes, host s1 generates an ICMP request (since we are testing communication between hosts using the `ping` tool).
 When this IP packet arrives on leaf1, it does a routing lookup (since the destination MAC address is owned by itself) and this routing lookup will either hit the 172.16.10.0/24 prefix or the more-specific 172.16.10.2/32 prefix (installed from the ARP entry via the EVPN Type-2 MAC+IP route), as shown below.
 Since this is a directly attached route, it is further resolved into a MAC address via the ARP table and then the packet is bridged towards the destination.
 This MAC address points to an Ethernet Segment, which in turn resolves into VTEPs 192.0.2.12 and 192.0.2.13.

 ```srl
 A:leaf1# show network-instance default route-table ipv4-unicast route 172.16.10.2